Mobioos/Forge-BankWeb/README.md

 ## CurrencyConverter

-The currency converter Functionality Feature is implemented as an `<iframe>` in the `frontend/app/index.html` file.
+The currency converter Functionality Feature is implemented as an `<iframe>` in the frontend/app/index.html file.
 We add a Code-Marker on the `<iframe>`'s overall `<div>` tag.

-Regarding what to do if the Functionality Feature is disabled, we **decided to show the chart of the Apple stock**.
-To do so, we change the Variability Action to a replacement and give the code of Apple's chart (The code has been generated thanks to this [tool](https://www.tradingview.com/widget/advanced-chart/) from TradingView).
+Regarding what to do if the Functionality Feature is disabled, we **decided to show the Apple stock chart**.
+We change the Variability Action to a replacement and give the code of Apple's chart (The code has been generated thanks to this [tool](https://www.tradingview.com/widget/advanced-chart/) from TradingView).

 ![Currency Converter Replacement Map](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/spl/feature-mapping/currency-converter/replacement-map.png)

 ### Icon Resource Feature

-The icon is referenced on the file `frontend/app/index.html`, mapping this Resource Feature is simply done by adding a Code-Marker as shown below.
+The icon is referenced on the file `frontend/app/index.html`.
+Mapping this Resource Feature is done by adding a Code-Marker as shown below.

 ![Icon Code-Marker](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/spl/feature-mapping/icon/code-marker.png)